Sharron Davies

-Sharron Elizabeth Davies (born 1 November 1962) is an English former swimmer who represented Great Britain in the Olympics and European championships and competed for England in the Commonwealth Games.
+Sharron Elizabeth Davies, Baroness Davies of Devonport (born 1 November 1962) is an English former swimmer who represented Great Britain in the Olympics and European championships and competed for England in the Commonwealth Games.
 She won a silver medal in the 400 m individual medley in the 1980 Olympics.
 In all Davies has attended 12 consecutive Olympics, including working for BBC Sport.

 She competed in three Olympic Games over three decades, 1970s, 1980s and 1990s.
 She also competed internationally in a period spanning over 20 years.

 Since retiring from the sport, Davies has worked for various media organisations and programmes.
 In 2005, Davies supported the British Olympic bid by profile-raising and appearing as spokesperson on BBC's Question Time, where she made a strong case for bringing the games to London for 2012.
 Davies is a current patron of the Disabled Sport England and SportsAid.
 She was also the face of the Swim for Life charity event which raised total over £10m for many charities.
-She has publicly expressed her opinions on transgender people in sports.
+She has vocally campaigned against transgender rights, both in sports and more broadly; and her work regarding such along with her prior sporting achievements led her to receive a life peerage from the Conservative Party on 15 January 2026.

 Early life

 Davies was born in Plymouth, Devon, and grew up in Plymouth and Plymstock.
 She has twin brothers.
 She attended Plymstock Comprehensive School and the private school Kelly College, which is now known as Mount Kelly, in Tavistock.

 She originally learnt to swim with Devonport Royal Swimming Association.
-She moved to Port of Plymouth Swimming Association when she was eight and was coached for the first year first by Ray Bickley then by her father Terry Davies who became a coach.
-Her father was added in 2021 to the Coaches Association Hall of Fame.
+At the age of eight she moved to Port of Plymouth Swimming Association, where she was coached by Ray Bickley and then by her father, Terry Davies.
+Her father was added in 2021 to the British Swimming Coaches Association Hall of Fame.

 Swimming

 She set a record by swimming for the British national team at the age of 11.
 In 1976, at age 13, Davies was selected to represent Great Britain at the 1976 Summer Olympics in Montreal.
-The next year she won two bronze medals in the 1977 European Championships.
+The next year she won two bronze medals in the 1977 European Aquatics Championships.
 The following year, at age 15, she won gold medals at the 1978 Commonwealth Games in the 200 and 400-metre individual medleys and also a silver and a bronze medal.

 In the 1980 Olympics, Davies took the silver medal in the 400 m individual medley behind Petra Schneider from East Germany, who later admitted that the victory was drug enhanced.

-At 18, Davies called time on the first stage of her swimming career to build her television profile and a career in modelling.
+Davies initially retired at age 18, later citing her father's "very tough" coaching style as a factor.
 In 1989, and training at Bracknell & Wokingham Swimming Club, she returned to the pool, where she picked up two more medals at the 1990 Commonwealth Games.